andrew-duffy10/Chess-Game/README.md

         color on the board.
 This is done by using Java's BitSet class.
 Each piece gets a 64-bit BitSet, each bit representing a slot on the Chess board.
 A zero in a BitSet (or false) represents an empty slot.
 A one (or true) means there is a piece of that type on the board.
-The Piece class is abstracted into the different types of Chess pieces so that the canMove method correctly outputs whether the move is valid or not (except for a few special moves, which are handled in the movePiece method).
+The Piece class is abstracted into the different types of Chess pieces so the canMove method correctly outputs whether the move is valid or not (except for a few special moves, which are handled in the movePiece method).

 View: The View is used to display the state of the board.
 An instance of this View has two parts, a Frame and
       a Panel.
 The Frame acts as a container for the Panel and handles all user input (mouse clicks).
-When the user clicks somewhere in the frame, the values are passed into the Panel's repaint method.
+When the user clicks somewhere in the frame, the x/y values are passed into the Panel's repaint method.
 The Panel then uses those values to draw the active Pieces in the game on a checkered board.
 When a Piece is selected, the slot that it resides in turns Orange.
 If a King is checked, the slot that it resides in turns Red.
 Otherwise, the slots are White and Black.
 The Piece